deadconvicess/Rdr2-menu/README.md

 Notes:
 - This version is confirmed working and currently undetected.
 - I have access to the source code, and the injection method used isn’t great but it’s free, so expectations shouldn’t be too high.
-- Theme support is included, though finding compatible themes can be difficult. in a text box
+- Theme support is included, though finding compatible themes can be difficult.

 # Required Software Links